 Sunday: 1pm – 4pm

-Disabled adult visitors pay standard adult admission but can bring a free carer/personal assistant.
+Disabled adult visitors pay concession admission (free for carer/personal assistant).

-*Gift Aid admission prices include a 10% voluntary donation, and by paying this you enable the Museum to reclaim the tax back on the whole amount paid as part of the Government Gift Aid Scheme.
-For us, that’s currently worth an extra 25p for every pound you give which means your donation will provide more support for our work.
+*We get a lot of questions asking why Gift Aid admission prices include a 10% voluntary donation, in order to qualify as a gift paying this enables the Museum to reclaim the tax back on the whole amount paid as part of the Government Gift Aid Scheme.
+For us, that is worth an extra 25 pence for every pound you give which means your donation will provide more support for our work.

 Jewellery Quarter Explorer Pass

-Combine your visits to the Pen Museum, Museum of the Jewellery Quarter, and the Coffin Works to get up to 15% off
+Combine your visits to the Pen Museum, Museum of the Jewellery Quarter, and Newman Brothers Coffin Works to get up to 15% off

 Visit 1st museum—pay full price